Don’t forget to feed our little feathered friends this winter. Especially if you live in an area that is snow covered.

 *During the winter also feed birds with chopped nuts, dried and fresh fruit, cracked corn and even bakery items such as small pieces of muffins

-*Bake seed in a 300 degree oven for 30 minutes to sterilize seed and keep it from germinating and sprouting in your yard or garden.
+*Bake seed in a 300 degree oven for 30 minutes to sterilize seed and keep it from germinating and sprouting in your yard or garden in the spring.
 Cool and put out for birds.

 *Keep bird feeders clean, even in the winter.
 When seed gets wet or soggy replace it with fresh seed.